 MCIT Online welcomes applicants from all backgrounds.
 Admittance to MCIT Online is competitive.
 However, no background in computer science is required, the only qualification to apply is a bachelor’s degree in any field.
-While cohort sizes are limited, if you have a strong interest in computing and are looking to start or advance a career in this area, then you are qualified to apply to MCIT Online!
+While cohort sizes are limited, if you have a strong interest in computing and have an aptitude for quantitative subjects (particularly in math!), then you are qualified to apply to MCIT Online!

 MCIT is intended for students with little or no recent CS experience.
 If you would be able to test out of more than two of our core courses, you are probably overqualified.